Andrew-Fenrich/Andrew-Fenrich/README.md

 ### About Me

 Hi, I am Andrew.
-I am a Web Developer, Commercial Pilot and general lover of technology.<br/>
+I am a web developer, commercial pilot and general lover of technology.<br/>
 I am interested in developing productivity 📌 and aviation ✈️ related web-applications.

 #### Interests